upyesp/upyesp.org/content/posts/avoiding-long-onedrive-names/index.md

 **Tip:** add it to you Quick access shortcuts in Explorer, so in Explorer navigate to your new folder, for example, C: > Users > fred > uni, right-click on *uni* and select "Pin to Quick access".

-## Method 2, for More Experienced Windows Users
+## Method 2, using PowerShell
-- open a PowerShell terminal as an administrator and enter the following command, remembering to use the 3 values you noted above:
+- open a PowerShell prompt as an administrator, enter the following command, remembering to use the 3 values you noted above:

 ```Powershell
 New-Item -ItemType Junction -Path 'C:\Users\fred\' -Name 'uni' -Target 'C:\Users\fred\OneDrive - The University of Quahog'